sentclose/sentc-docs/docs/guide/e2ee/group.md

 ::::

-To fetch more use the last fetched member item:
+To fetch more, use the last fetched member item:

 :::: tabs#p

 @tab Javascript

-Members are from type GroupUserListItem.
+Members are from the type GroupUserListItem.

 ```ts
 const last_item = members[members.length -1];